pebri86/esplay-nes/README.rst

 (BCKL = backlight enable)

 Also connect the power supply and ground.
-For now, the LCD is controlled using a SPI DMA and fed to 2nd CPU.
-You can change different layout of lcd pins using menuconfig to adapt your hardware configuration, just select custom hardware on menuconfig and change your pins settings.
+For now, the LCD is controlled using a DMA controller and fed to 2nd CPU.
+You can change different layout of lcd pins and type of LCD using menuconfig to adapt your hardware configuration, just select custom hardware on menuconfig and change your pins settings.
+If you have another type of spi lcd display write your own driver and place in driver folder, adjust the code to use your newly created lcd driver. please notify me if you write your own driver so i can add in the repo.

 Controller